Get Your Taste and Smell Back After COVID (Sommelier’s Olfactory Training)

-COVID is one of the many conditions that affect the olfactory nerve, one of our support cells that enable our sense of smell.
-Once this nerve is damaged or affected, you will experience temporary or permanent olfactory loss.
+COVID is one of the many conditions that affect olfactory nerves, or our support cells that enable our sense of smell.
+Once your olfactory neurons are damaged or affected, you will experience temporary or permanent olfactory loss.

 So I want to share my journey and the smell training exercise I used for my recovery in case you are also struggling with the loss of taste and smell from COVID, OR you are interested in further developing your sense of smell.

 Read on, OR use the links below to jump to a specific section: